Admissions

 Conditional Enrollment

-In some programs, applicants who are not fully admitted may register for courses with conditional enrollment status in the semester for which they have applied for entry based upon submission of
+Applicants who are not fully admitted may register for courses with conditional admission status in the semester for which they have applied for entry based upon submission of

-1. a properly completed Graduate Application for Admission form,
+- a properly completed Graduate Application for Admission and appropriate application fee,

-2. official undergraduate and graduate transcripts from institutions previously attended, including one which certifies the receipt of a bachelor’s degree from an accepted, accredited institution,
+- an official transcript demonstrating the expected receipt of a bachelor’s degree from an accepted, accredited institution,

-Applicants who are permitted to enroll for one semester (enrolled is defined as registered when a term begins or any time thereafter) as conditional students (even if they do not attend the classes) are not eligible to register for subsequent terms until they complete all admission requirements and are fully admitted to the requested program.
-Many programs do not accept conditional enrollments and require applicants to be fully admitted before enrolling for courses.
+Not all programs offer conditional admission; please see the Admissions section for each program in this catalog for program-specific information.
+Conditionally admitted students who are permitted to enroll for one semester (even if they do not attend the classes) are not eligible to register for subsequent terms until they complete all admission requirements and are fully admitted to the requested program.
+“Enrollment” is defined as registered when a term begins or anytime thereafter.
 A student cannot be conditionally admitted to multiple programs within one calendar year and cannot be conditionally admitted to the same program, at any time, more than once.
+Credit for coursework taken will not be applied toward a degree unless the admission process is completed.

 Students enrolled in the last semester of an undergraduate program may be admitted to some programs conditionally for one term subject to completion of the bachelor’s degree program and subject to departmental approval.
 All required credentials, including official transcripts, are necessary for consideration, including an official letter of good standing/proof of pending graduation.